dfe-analytical-services/explore-education-statistics/tests/robot-tests/README.md

 pipenv run python restore-local.py
 ```

-The restore-local.py script takes the data in the backup-data directory and puts it in your local database and the cache blob container.
-Be warned that you will lose any data you have in your local database and content cache.
+The restore-local.py script takes the data in the backup-data directory and puts it in the content and statistics databases and the cache and releases blob containers.
+Be warned that you will lose any data in your local environment when you run this!

 # Directory structure